-We now describe how \name ensures fault-tolerance while preserving security and correctness under failures.
-We assume a \textit{fail-stop} failure model~\cite{fail-stop, chain-replication}---servers fail at a certain instant in time and never come back up. \name employs a separate centralized \textit{master} node which keeps track of the health of the proxy servers using heartbeats, detects failures, and notifies other proxy servers as needed to designate a fail-over node.
-The master node is also replicated using ZooKeeper~\cite{zookeeper} for strong consistency.
-As such, a $(2r+1)$-replicated master can tolerate up to $r$ failures without any security or performance consequences.
-Finally, we consider proxy server failures and network partitions between the trusted and un-trusted domains: in the event of such a partition, no requests from any of the proxy servers reach the storage service.
-Hence, while the adversary can potentially detect the failure, but cannot learn anything about the underyling access distribution.
-We omit network partitions within the trusted domain since the proxy servers are (typically within the same ethernet network).
-Given this, the master can detect failures within a small number of local network RTTs (10-100$\mu$s).
-False positives during failure detection could trigger spurious failure recovery operations, requiring a few unnecessary operations but do not violate security and correctness, as we discuss later in this section. \paragraphb{Chain replication for security and availability} Failure of single \li server does not impact the availability of \name, as all of them maintain the same state---their own local estimate of the access distribution $\estdist$.
-On \li server failure, future client requests could potentially be load balanced across the remaining \li servers.
-Such a failure, however, has security implications---consider the case where an \li proxy server fails in the middle of forwarding a batch of requests, \ie, some of the requests in the batch have been forwarded but others are lost due to the failure.
-Any real requests that are lost would need to be retried by clients.
-The retried requests would now result in the same real accesses, but with \textit{new} fake accesses generated.
-This permits an adversary to identify real requests with high confidence by simply isolating the repeated accesses due to failures.
-To protect against such a vulnerability, \name ensures the following invariant: \begin{invariant}[Batch atomicity] Either all of the requests in a batch are forwarded to the KV store, or none of them are. \end{invariant}
+\paragraphb{Handling \li and \lii failures} Failure of a single \li server does not impact the availability of \name, as future client queries could potentially be load balanced across the remaining \li servers.
+Such a failure, however, has security implications---consider the case where an \li proxy server fails in the middle of forwarding a batch of queries, \ie, some of the queries in the batch have been forwarded, but others are lost due to the failure.
+Any real queries that are lost would need to be retried by clients.
+The retried queries would now result in the same real accesses, but with \textit{new} fake accesses generated.
+This permits an adversary to identify real queries with high confidence by simply isolating the repeated accesses due to failures.
+To protect against such a vulnerability, \name ensures the following invariant: \begin{invariant}[Batch atomicity] Either all of the queries in a batch are forwarded to the KV store, or none of them are. \end{invariant}